AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.md

 #define BM_ARM_RIGHT OFF
 // Excluding the left leg segments
 #define BM_LEG_LEFT OFF
-// Using the right leg as 'TLEM' model
-#define BM_LEG_RIGHT _LEG_MODEL_TLEM1_
 // Excluding the muscles in the right leg segments
 #define BM_LEG_MUSCLES_RIGHT §_MUSCLES_SIMPLE_§
-// Excluding the default drivers for the human model
+//Excluding the default drivers for the human model
 #define BM_MANNEQUIN_DRIVER_DEFAULT OFF
-//<--
 ```

 ## Investigating results

-Now, reload the model and run the "RunApplication" operation from the operations drop-down menu:
+Now, reload the model and run the `RunApplication` operation from the operations drop-down menu:

 ![InverseDynamics_End](_static/lesson4/image2.png)

-Plot “Main.Study.Output.Model.BodyModel.SelectedOutput.Right.Leg.Muscles.Envelope” (see {ref}`this for help <chart-view>`).
+Plot `Main.Study.Output.Model.BodyModel.SelectedOutput.Right.Leg.Muscles.Envelope` (see {ref}`this for help <chart-view>`).
 It expresses the maximum muscle activation level seen across all the muscles
 in the right leg at a given instant: